albruevich/QuestReader_Electron/README.md

 Inspired by the mechanics of the classic game **Space Rangers**.

-This project uses a data-driven quest system with JSON content, branching logic, parameters, multimedia support, and desktop-friendly controls.

 Together with the [Text Quest Editor](https://github.com/albruevich/Text-Quest-Editor), it forms a complete toolchain for creating and playing custom text quests.

 ---